 What was this investor really paying for when he bought the ‘HO?
 Rarity of the cars is a critical factor – only 1557 units were built – meaning that examples in good condition are now few and far between.
 This, combined with a certain degree of nostalgia from baby boomer collectors, has led to increased desirability for the cars and escalating prices.

 Not all of us want or can afford to invest in rare cars.
-However, Argyle pink diamonds provide an opportunity to invest in a rare, desirable and discreet asset, at a lower price point than exotic cars.
-Many potential investors ask us what makes Argyles so rare and will there ever be another Argyle mine?
+However, Australian pink diamonds provide an opportunity to invest in a rare, desirable and discreet asset, at a lower price point than exotic cars.
+Many potential investors ask us what makes the Argyles brand so rare and will there ever be another Argyle mine?

-The Argyle diamond mine is the only successful commercial lamproite diamond mine in the world.
+The Argyle mine is the only successful commercial lamproite diamond mine in the world.
 This has created the unique chemistry of Argyles and their distinctive intense pink and red hues.
-An Argyle diamond’s chroma – like a fingerprint – is also instantly recognisable to gemmologists, meaning that there is no way a pink diamond from another part of the world can ever be passed off as an Argyle.
-If you invest in a genuine Argyle diamond, you have purchased one of the rarest gemstones on the planet.
+An Australian diamond’s chroma – like a fingerprint – is also instantly recognisable to gemmologists, meaning that there is no way a pink diamond from another part of the world can ever be passed off as an Argyle certified diamond.
+If you invest in a genuine Australian diamond, you have purchased one of the rarest gemstones on the planet.

 Speak to Argyle Diamond Investments today so you can acquire one of nature’s geological miracles before time runs out.